The Iron face a tough trip to the ABAX Stadium tonight, where they will come up against fellow play-off contenders Peterborough United.

 “They have two good wingers and two good strikers capable of causing problems for every League One team.
 They have plenty of experience throughout the team, but they will also be aware of our threats.”

 McCann is hoping to have creative midfielder Marcus Maddison, who has recorded 20 assists this season, available from the start after a calf injury.
 Full-back Alex Penny is likely to require surgery on his shoulder and could miss the rest of the campaign.

 The danger man for Posh is their goal machine, Jack Marriott.
 Although the striker has only registered in one of his last six league matches, his 18 goals in League One this season proves that he is very much a threat.
+Bookmakers are suggesting we could see goals in this game and this fixture is being included on a number of both teams to score in both halves tips.
 If Marcus Maddison returns tonight, then the Iron defence will have to mark him and Marriott closely and stop them linking up in the final third.

 Scunthorpe have an excellent recent record against Posh, having won four of the last six matches between the sides.

 When the pair met in 2015, United secured a 2-0 home victory at Glanford Park.
 Later that year, Peterborough crushed the Iron 4-0 away from home, with the help of a hat-trick from Conor Washington.
 In the return fixture, Scunthorpe ran out 2-0 victors.
 Last season, United again secured a 2-0 win at the ABAX stadium before the pair drew 1-1 in January of last year.
 In the latest meeting between the sides, the Iron came from 1-0 down to win 2-1 at Glanford Park.